lharrison1224/interview-prep/heaps/README.md

 to be at indices `i*2` and `i*2+1`.
 After adjusting the array, call heapify from `A[n/2]` to `A[1]`.
 These nodes are the only possible nodes that can have children, so calling heapify on these nodes assures that the heap property is satisfied for all nodes that have children.
+The runtime of build-heap intuitively would be O(nlgn) because there are O(n) calls to heapify which is O(lgn).
+However, this is not the tightest upper boundary.
+Because the heapify call is dependent on the height of the tree h, as O(h), it can be shown that a tighter boundary of O(n) holds.

+## Heap-Insert

+To insert into a heap, add the element to the end of the array, then swap the new element with the root of the heap.
+Finally, call `heapify()` on the root.
+This will ensure the heap property is satisfied for the entire heap.
+Since there is only one call to heapify, the runtime of inserting is O(h) where h is the height of the tree.
+This is approximately O(lgn).